Here are 3 things from the second Jan. 6 hearing you might have missed

 Save America PAC has paid $5.4 million to Event Strategies in the 2022 election cycle, when Trump has held events with candidates for state and federal offices, including U.S. Senate hopefuls Mehmet Oz in Pennsylvania and J.D.
 Vance in Ohio, U.S. Sen Chuck Grassley of Iowa — and Harriet Hageman, who is challenging House Jan.
 6 committee Vice Chair Liz Cheney in the Wyoming Republican primary.

-Georgia Recorder is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Georgia Recorder maintains editorial independence.
-Contact Editor John McCosh for questions: info@georgiarecorder.com.
-Follow Georgia Recorder on Facebook and Twitter.
+Michigan Advance is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Michigan Advance maintains editorial independence.
+Contact Editor Susan Demas for questions: info@michiganadvance.com.
+Follow Michigan Advance on Facebook and Twitter.